qrtl/axls-custom/inventory_reporting/README.rst

 To generate an Inventory Report, follow these steps:

-1. Navigate to `Inventory > Reporting > Inventory Report`.
+1. Navigate to Inventory > Reporting > Inventory Report.
 2. Specify the desired date period.
-3. Click the `Generate` button.
+3. Click the Generate button.

 Upon completion, a zip file containing individual reports will be automatically downloaded.

 The Inventory Valuation Report is generated based on product categories.
 To generate a report for a specific Product Category, mark the is_report_category field as True within the Product Category form view.

 Bug Tracker
 ===========